-Epeleuton is 15-hydroxy eicosapentaenoic acid (15(S)-HEPE) ethyl ester, a next-generation synthetic n-3 fatty acid and derivative of an endogenous downstream metabolite of eicosapentaenoic acid (EPA).
+Epeleuton is 15-hydroxy eicosapentaenoic acid (15(S)-HEPE) ethyl ester, a next-generation synthetic n-3 fatty acid small molecule drug.

 Epeleuton is a new chemical entity with additional therapeutic effects compared with other n-3 fatty acids.

 Epeleuton is a potential novel therapeutic option for clinical management of patients with Sickle Cell Disease that targets multiple aspects of the disease.

 Epeleuton has a unique combination of effects that target two important aspects of Sickle Cell Disease: